wangyangtot/CustomSearch/README.md

 The results of searching "self driving" are below:
 ![](pig/self_driving_results.png)

-The resluts could be divided into two parts: left part is the list of pro arguments and right is the con arguments which are all extracted from the web page.besides, every argument comes with a URL to the original web page.
+The results could be divided into two parts: left part is the list of pro arguments and right is the con arguments which are all extracted from the web pages.Besides, every argument comes with a URL to the original web page.
 More details could be found in the [Video](https://www.youtube.com/watch?v=wzz3-XftccY&feature=youtu.be)
 ## Table of Contents